clux/kubecon2020/source/slides.md

 - K needs extra constraints for one method
 - Uses serialize trait, and tells client to execute req and deserialize
 - By using generics and constraints on `K` we have implement this `client-go` like api method, across all types just a single blanket impl.
-- ..that's kind of the real selling point.
-But is generics enough?
+- Great, but can generics solve everything?
 Won't we still need codegen?

 ---
 ### Code Generation